2007 BMW Alpina B7

 The underside of this car is completely dry which was a bit of a surprise!
 Most BMW's of this vintage leak oil if not properly maintained.
 The alternator bracket seal which often leaks has already been replaced.

-This car averaged ~ 9K mi/yr initially but in the last 3 or 4 years has seen very little use.
+This car averaged ~ 9K mi/yr initially but in the last 3 or 4 years before I purchased it had seen very little use (and I've driven it even less in the 5 years I have owned it)!

 Date | Milage | Work performed | Invoice | Cost |